Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Applications

-In this section we apply the methods described in Sec. \ref{sec:methodology} to the K-H model on a $4 \times 3$ honeycomb lattice with periodic boundary conditions.
-We recover the results of Ref.\cite{chaloupka_kitaev-heisenberg_2010} using three methods: ED (as used in the original reference), TPQ and CPGF, thereby showing that the latter is a viable alternative for the study of frustrated quantum magnets.
+In this section we apply the methods described in Sec.~\ref{sec:methodology} to two generalized Kitaev models on the honeycomb lattice for a 24-spin hexagonal cluster with periodic boundary conditions (see left panel of Fig.~\ref{fig:kitaev_interaction}): the K-H and the K-I models.